Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 As Stripe aims to serve merchants in new ways, it may also explore opportunities in insurance and small business banking.

 Stripe’s investment team is growing its East Coast presence.
 Given Stripe’s geographic priorities and recent investment activity, the company is likely to continue investing in companies focusing on payments infrastructure and financial inclusion around the world.
-Additionally, the proliferation of fintech startups combined with Stripe’s strategic priorities makes Latin America a likely destination for new Stripe investments in 2020.

 The road ahead